 - The thief will disable/sabotage one of the alarms in the area

-- The thief will tag enemies like Wildland’s rebel support Recon skill
+- The thief will tag enemies in a specific area like Wildland’s rebel support Recon skill

 - Tag target, give instruction, 5 to 0 counter, kill